nualagr/the-lord-of-the-rings-game/README.md

 solve the problem of the 'card-flip' sound playing even though the card was in a face-up position.

 #### Remaining Issues
-The remaining issues regard the playing of ingame sound effects.
+The remaining issues regard the playing of in-game sound effects.
 When two cards are matched, the 'cards-match.mp3' sound plays before the second 'card-flip.mp3' sound.
 Similarly, the second card 'card-flip.mp3' sound will not play if the user clicks on card 2 too quickly after card 1 and the first sound has not yet finished playing.
 A delay using the *setTimeout* function was implemented however this did not solve the issue of the overlapping sound and degraded the performance of the game.
-As the inclusion of ingame sound effects greatly enhances the playing experience as well as providing auditory feedback to the user the sound effects were not removed from the game despite this issue.
-It is envisaged that this issue may be resolved given more time to investigate the use of channels or a JavaScript audio library.
+As the inclusion of in-game sound effects greatly enhances the playing experience as well as providing auditory feedback to the user the sound effects were not removed from the game despite this issue.
+It is envisaged that this issue may be resolved given more time to investigate the use of channels and/or a JavaScript audio library.

 ##### back to [top](#table-of-contents)
 ---